pgbackrest/pgbackrest/README.md

 - `xid` - recover to the transaction id specified in `--target`.
 - `time` - recover to the time specified in `--target`.
 - `preserve` - preserve the existing `recovery.conf` file.
+- `none` - no `recovery.conf` file is written so PostgreSQL will attempt to achieve consistency using WAL segments present in `pg_xlog`.
+Provide the required WAL segments or use the `archive-copy` setting to include them with the backup.

 ```
 required: n